 Is this interesting for their audiences?
 Explain why?

 Prove a well-presented piece of content

-Ensure imagery is good, copy is clear, it is packed with necessary information and it highlights something positive.
+Ensure the imagery is good, copy is clear and the content is packed with the necessary information.

 Present a package for sharing

 Always make it as easy as possible for people to share your content.
 Either share suggested social media copy and accompanying assets or send a link to your post for them to share.

 If you share relevant content from other departments or colleges, they will be more likely to share your content.
 Build a positive rapport with the people running other Oxford social media accounts where your content could potentially crossover.
 This can be an effective way to boost the reach of your posts with relevant audiences.